You can translate the document:

 • bv_internet_incident

-Using this naming convention the quick search will list all the views related to a specific data source when searching by the data source name.
+Using this naming convention allows for quickly listing all the views related to a specific data source when searching by the data source name.

-With this approach all the base views from a specific data source will also appear together if using external JDBC/ODBC clients to access a VDP database.
+With this approach, all the base views from a specific data source will also appear together if using external JDBC/ODBC clients to access a Virtual DataPort database.

 Integration views